SakthivelMadhu/Clone-Naukri/README.md

-# -lazy-base-8555
+# Naukri Clone : <br>
+A responsive Indian employment website website built with Node.js.
+Features include user authentication, list of jobs, and Block/UnBlock Users.
+Clone of Naukri.com website where user is able to see different job openings and can apply to various companies.<br>

 use this http for backend datas http://localhost:5000/users

 Installing npm :<br>